 Botox for Hyperhidrosis of the Palms

-Botox for hyperhidrosis of the palms is expensive and costs over 1500 USD in most centers.
-You need approximately 100 sticks in each hand (palms, thenar and hypothenr eminences), base of metacarpals, all areas of the fingers and pulps of the fingers and fingertips.
+You need approximately 100 injections in each hand (palms, thenar and hypothenr eminences), base of metacarpals, all areas of the fingers and pulps of the fingers and fingertips.
 At 1 unit of Botox for each injection at 100 injections in each palm is most successful.
 Two hands, two hundred units.
 If you pay less, you get less and less means less effective treatments.
 There is 'no mark-up' as you suggest.
 You are paying for the product, doctor time, preparation time, time spent in the office while you are getting topical anesthetic, nurses overseeing your progress, overhead, malpractice insurance ..... you get what you pay for.
 Insurances do pay for Botox - that is if you are paying for good insurance.
 Bad insurance products (cheap premiums) will not pay for expensive treatments.
 Each insurance has it's specific criteria for authorization for Botox injections for hyperhidrosis.
 Oh, I forgot to mention that it takes hours for the doctor to communicate with your insurance company to get them to pay for your Botox treatments.

 Botox for palmar hyperhidrosis